nicolashernandez/PyRATA/docs/user-guide.rst

 The simplest way
 ------------------------
-Right now pyrata is `published on PyPI <https://pypi.python.org/pypi/PyRATA>`_, so the simplest procedure to install is to type in a console:
+Right now PyRATA is `published on PyPI <https://pypi.python.org/pypi/PyRATA>`_, so the simplest procedure to install is to type in a console:

 ::